Prince’s Trust gala draws plenty of celebrities, donations

 The Prince’s Trust hopes to offer that kind of support in the United States, where it plans to further expand this year.

-“His Majesty couldn’t be with us this evening – I know he wanted to be,” said Charlotte Mensah, owner of the Hairlounge salon in London and a past grantee of The Prince’s Trust.
+“His majesty couldn’t be with us this evening — I know he wanted to be,” said Charlotte Mensah, owner of the Hairlounge salon in London and a past grantee of The Prince’s Trust.

 “He has something next week,” joked Mensah, referring to King Charles III’s coronation on May 6.